codeformuenster/MS-Event-Scrapy/README.md

     scrapy crawl EventsSpider -o events.json -a start=today

 The scraper also supports geocoding the location adresses via the Mapquest Open Geocoding API.
 For this you need to get a API key from https://developer.mapquest.com/user/me/profile .
 If you don't provide a key or if the location could not be determined, the corresponding result fields will be empty.
+The key needs to be either set as a environment variable under the key MAPQUEST_KEY or can be given as a parameter:

     scrapy crawl EventsSpider -o events.json -a mapquest_key=YOUR_KEY_HERE

+The parameter always takes precedence over the environment variable.

 ## Result format

 See this example